New Renewables Developer Goes Back to the Future With Bet on Onshore Wind

 There are not many new onshore wind developers being launched these days in the U.S., but Triple Oak is bucking the trend.
 While onshore wind farms are the country’s largest source of renewable power, solar is catching up rapidly, and many former wind developers have shifted their focus to PV for the 2020s.

-According to Wood Mackenzie, the U.S. solar market could be more than three times larger than onshore wind on an annual deployment basis by the mid-2020s, and by the end of the decade a large chunk of the country’s new wind capacity will be built offshore.
+According to Wood Mackenzie, the U.S. solar market could be more than three times larger than onshore wind on an annual deployment basis by the mid-2020s, and by the end of the decade, a large chunk of the country’s new wind capacity will be built offshore.

 Developers are drawn to solar’s falling costs, rapid construction timelines and midday generation peak, Gronner said.
 “But you can have too much of it, which, as we’ve seen with California, can lead to problems if it reaches saturation.”

-Solar power peaks at midday, then falls off in the late afternoon and into the evening — at the same time as many homes and some businesses are increasing their electricity consumption.
+Solar power peaks at midday and then falls off in the late afternoon and into the evening — at the same time as many homes and some businesses are increasing their electricity consumption.

 In markets with high penetrations of solar energy, “you end up where your peak has now shifted, and that’s where onshore wind can start to fill in,” Gronner said.
 “We can’t just do everything with solar, and batteries aren’t going to solve all of the problems.”